Titanium Implants – Facts That You Need To Know

 Because dentures can be uncomfortable and bridges result in loss of tooth surface more people are turning to dental implants as a comfortable way to replace missing teeth.
+Get a free consultation with our team to discuss your options.
 Today our dentist answers some of the most frequently asked questions about titanium implants.

 Why Is Titanium Favoured As A Material For Dental Implants?

 Titanium is the most popular material for dental implants because it is durable and lasts for a long time.
 It is also well tolerated by the human body.

 Titanium implants are synthetic roots or screws that are placed into your jaw.
 After the implant has fused with your jaw, your dentist will fit an abutment and crown over the top of it.
 These are the components that are visible above your gum line.

 Titanium implants function and look like your natural teeth.
 They are strong and permanent; unlike dentures, you do not remove them for eating or cleaning.
 Because of their strength and stability, you can also bite down on your food with the same force you would use on your natural teeth.

 When compared to a bridge, titanium implants do not need for your surrounding teeth to be filed away to make space in your mouth.